 3. Dress formally.

-I pressed Ann on her formal dress advice because many companies don’t require it.
-She said that regardless of the company or industry, formal dress scores better in pictures.
-Period.
+I pressed Ann on her formal dress advice 8 years ago because many companies don’t require it.
+She said that formal dress scores better in pictures regardless of industry (tech, we’re looking at you).
+It’s still true.
 So guys, get your ties on!

-Ann recommends going to a professional photographer to get a good picture, but that’s not the hack.
+First, Ann recommended going to a professional photographer to get a good picture.
+I still agree.

 You Might Like